Robert Scurlark Moore: Infantry officer

 After the war, Moore decided to make a career of the Army.
-He accepted a infantry commission in the Regular Army on September 21, 1920, with a promotion to first lieutenant backdated to July 1, 1920, and was assigned to the 29th Infantry at Camp Benning, Georgia, on November 17, 1920.
+He accepted an infantry commission in the Regular Army on September 21, 1920, with a promotion to first lieutenant backdated to July 1, 1920, and was assigned to the 29th Infantry at Camp Benning, Georgia, on November 17, 1920.
 He was detached in 1921 to take the Infantry School Basic Course.
 Upon graduating in 1922, he returned to the 29th Infantry, where he remained until 1924.

 On March 1, 1924, Moore began pilot training at the Air Service Primary Flying School at Brooks Field, Texas, but his detail to the Air Service was terminated on June 11, 1924, only ten weeks into the six-month curriculum, and he did not graduate.
 Resuming his infantry career, Moore was assigned to the 13th Infantry in Boston, Massachusetts, first as commanding officer of a recruit center at the regimental headquarters at Fort Warren, and in 1925 becoming battalion and post adjutant for the 1st Battalion, 13th Infantry at Fort Strong.

 Moore married the former Adrienne Marot in Dorchester, Boston, on Thanksgiving Day 1925, and the couple moved to New Jersey, where Moore was attending the Signal School at Fort Monmouth.
-He graduated the next year, and the newlyweds took several months leave to visit the bride’s native France, before moving to Fort McPherson, Georgia, for what would be Moore’s final infantry assignment, as a communications officer in the 22nd Infantry from 1927 to 1929.
+He graduated the next year, and the newlyweds took several months leave to visit the bride's native France, before moving to Fort McPherson, Georgia, for what would be Moore's final infantry assignment, as a communications officer in the 22nd Infantry from 1927 to 1929.

 Finance officer

 Moore transferred to the Finance Department of the War Department on December 12, 1929, and was assigned as Chief of the Appropriations Language Branch, War Department Budget Division.
 He graduated from the Finance School in 1930, and was assigned to the U.S. Army finance office in Brooklyn, New York.
 In 1931 he was briefly posted to the Ninth Corps Area headquarters at the Presidio of San Francisco, California, and then he and his wife embarked for a three-year assignment overseas in the Philippine Department headquarters in Manila, where he served as a disbursing officer.
-He returned to Washington, D.C. in 1934 to attend the Army Industrial College.
+He returned to Washington, D.C., in 1934 to attend the Army Industrial College.
 He was finally promoted to captain on October 1, 1934, after 14 years as a first lieutenant.

 After graduating from the Army Industrial College in 1935, he spent the next fifteen years in key Army budgeting billets in Washington, D.C., except for a period as deputy finance officer, U.S. Army, in Brooklyn, New York from 1939 to 1940.
 Returning to the capital in 1940, he assumed the role of War Department liaison to the Senate and House appropriations committees, a duty he would retain in various forms for the next 28 years.
 He was promoted to major on July 1, 1940, and temporary lieutenant colonel on September 15, 1941.